Digital Signatures

 Overview

 A digital signature is a way to indicate that a document is authentic, has been signed by a particular person, and has not been modified since the signature was applied.
+They are no longer supported, but existing signatures created in earlier versions can still be viewed and validated.

 How they work

-When a document is digitally signed, a hash of the signed content (image pages, the electronic file, and other signature information) is created.
-The signing certificate is then used to sign the hash, and the result is stored in the database.
-This hash is used to verify the contents of the document during signing validation.
+When a document is digitally signed, a hash of the signed content (image pages, the electronic file, and other signature information) is created using.
+A personal Windows signing certificate is then used to sign the hash, and the result is stored in the database.
+This hash is used to verify the contents of the document during signature validation.
 This allows you to sign the document without modifying the document contents themselves.
-The signing certificate also uses a certificate chain to connect the user certificate to a certificate authority.
-The certificate authority is the end of the certificate chain: if the chain is intact and valid, and the certificate authority is trustworthy, then the certificate can be trusted--and, by extension, the signature can be trusted and the document's contents can be verified as consistent with the state it was in when it was signed.

 Note: A digital signature in Laserfiche signs the document's electronic document content, page images, signature comments, and signing images.
 It does not sign page text, metadata, or annotations.
-Page text, metadata and annotations can be modified without invalidating the signature; electronic document contents, page images, and signature details cannot.
+Page text, metadata, and annotations can be modified without invalidating the signature; electronic document contents, page images, and signature details cannot.